nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/component_development.md

 endif()
 ```

-If a component definition is split into several cmake files, please use the same `if-endif` guard in all files data.
+If a component definition is split into several cmake files, please use the same `if(CONFIG_MCUX_COMPONENT_<component name>)-endif` guard in all files data.

 ## Kconfig